bronsonavila/exploring-django/README.md

 #### Multiple Choice and True/False Questions

-- The second type of model inheritance used by Django is [multi-table inheritance](https://docs.djangoproject.com/en/3.0/topics/db/models/#multi-table-inheritance), which occurs when each model in the heirarcy corresponds to its own database table and can be queried and created individually.
+- The second type of model inheritance used by Django is [**multi-table inheritance**](https://docs.djangoproject.com/en/3.0/topics/db/models/#multi-table-inheritance), which occurs when each model in the heirarcy corresponds to its own database table and can be queried and created individually.
 (You will probably want to avoid using MTI most of the time.)

 - Example: